Community Engagement Campaign

-To coincide with ensuring the adequate and fair representation of underrepresented groups in research, our IRB office wished to take steps to begin a process that was long overdue.
-Within our organization, we first formed a community engagement steering community (CESC) that would help steer our DEI and engagement efforts in the community.
+To coincide with ensuring the adequate and fair representation of all groups in research, our IRB office wished to take steps to begin a process that was long overdue.
+Within our organization, we first formed a community engagement steering community (CESC) that would help steer our outreach and engagement efforts in the community.
 The CESC included members of the community that ranged from IRB community members, social workers, nurses, lawyers, students, and members of the golden harvest food bank.
 We wanted a wide range of individuals who actively represented the community and knew where we needed to focus our efforts.

 Tiffany Coleman, MS, MPH, CIP